sudevnamboodiri/BIS15W2021_snamboodiri/midterm 1/midterm_1.md

 ## Questions
 **1. (2 points) Briefly explain how R, RStudio, and GitHub work together to make work flows in data science transparent and repeatable.
 What is the advantage of using RMarkdown in this context?**

 R is a programming language that tells the computer what to do, Rstudio is the GUI that lets programmers use R to do things.
 RMarkdown allows others to view code as it can be inserted directly into web documents, useful for transparency.
+GitHub is an internet program that allows programmers to upload their code to the internet for others to view.

 **2. (2 points) What are the three types of `data structures` that we have discussed?
 Why are we using data frames for BIS 15L?**

 A vector, a bunch of values in a set.
 A matrix, which is a bunch of vectors.
-And a dataframe, which is a more accessible form of a matrix styled similarly to a spreadsheet and easier to use and visualize.
+And a dataframe, which is a more accessible form of a matrix styled similarly to a spreadsheet and easier to use and visualize (which is why we use it).

 In the midterm 1 folder there is a second folder called `data`.
 Inside the `data` folder, there is a .csv file called `ElephantsMF`.
 These data are from Phyllis Lee, Stirling University, and are related to Lee, P., et al. (2013), "Enduring consequences of early experiences: 40-year effects on survival and success among African elephants (Loxodonta africana)," Biology Letters, 9: 20130011. [kaggle](https://www.kaggle.com/mostafaelseidy/elephantsmf).